iclr-blogposts/2024/_posts/2024-05-07-truthful-llm.md

 </figure>

-We discuss these steps and the crux of the ITI technique in detail below.
+We discuss these steps and the crux of the ITI technique in detail sections below.

 ### Probing for truthfulness